Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties

-The cost function in this example is assumed to be a parametric function, $C^1(x^1)=C^1 \cdot (x^1)^\alpha$ and $C^2(x^1,x^{2s},s)=C^2 \cdot (dx^{2s})^\alpha=C^2 \cdot (\max\{x^{2s}-x^1,0\})^\alpha$.
-Because deploying later costs more than deploying earlier, we typically add some excess capacity to the Stage 1 design beyond its demand (i.e., built-in flexibility).
-However, since the Stage 2 demand can be larger or smaller than the Stage 1 demand, the optimizer performs a tradeoff between adding more capacity at Stage 1 to prepare for the potential demand growth vs. keeping the Stage 1 capacity limited to prepare for the potential demand decline and minimize the potential waste of the unused capacity.
+The cost function in this example is assumed to be a parametric function, $C^1(x^1)=c^1 \cdot (x^1)^\alpha$ and $C^{2s}(x^1,x^{2s})=c^2 \cdot (dx^{2s})^\alpha=c^2 \cdot (\max\{x^{2s}-x^1,0\})^\alpha$ where $c^1, c^2 > 0$ are predetermined deployment cost coefficients for Stage 1 and 2, respectively.
+Because deploying later costs more than deploying earlier (i.e., $c^1 < c^2$), we typically add some excess capacity to the Stage 1 design beyond its demand (i.e., built-in flexibility).
+However, since the Stage 2 demand can be larger or smaller than the Stage 1 demand, the optimizer performs a tradeoff between adding more capacity at Stage 1 to prepare for a potentially growing demand vs. keeping the Stage 1 capacity limited to prepare for a potentially flat or declining demand and minimize the potential waste of the unused capacity.
 This tradeoff is performed by minimizing the expected cost over the possible scenarios under the constraints that the capacity is equal to or larger than the demand for both stages and for all scenarios.